 Practice, theory, and history of the yoga tradition with the emphasis on the practice of hatha yoga postures.
 Sanskrit terminology is incorporated throughout the course.
 Students must supply their own exercise clothes.
+May be repeated once for additional credit.

 DNCE 131 Modern Dance I (3)